By making a booking, the first named person on the booking agrees on behalf of all persons detailed on the booking that:-

 1 Booking and Paying For Your Arrangements

-A booking is made with us when a) you tell us that you would like to accept our written or verbal quotation; and b) you pay us a deposit If you are booking within 90 days of departure, full payment is due at the time of booking); and c) we issue you with a booking confirmation.
+A booking is made with us when a) you tell us that you would like to accept our written or verbal quotation; and b) you pay us a deposit If you are booking within 13 weeks of departure, full payment is due at the time of booking, (deposits are non refundable); and c) we issue you with a booking confirmation.
 We reserve the right to return your deposit and decline to issue a confirmation at our absolute discretion.
 A binding contract will come into existence between you and us as soon as we have issued you with a booking confirmation that will confirm the details of your booking and will be sent to you or your travel agent.

 Any money paid to an authorised agent of ours in respect of a booking covered by our ATOL is held by that agent on behalf of and for the benefit of the Trustees of the Air Travel Trust at all times, but subject to the agent’s obligation to pay it to us for so long as we do not fail financially.
 If we do fail financially, any money held at that time by the agent or subsequently accepted from the consumer by the agent, is and continues to be held by that agent on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to us.